Tuina Chinese Massage Therapy (Tui Na)

-Tuina DemonstrationTuina is a vigorous form of massage that originated in China.
-It’s based on the principles of Traditional Chinese Medicine, so it activates the Acupressure points and works along the meridian pathways.
+Tuina is a vigorous form of massage that originated in China.
+It’s based on the principles of Traditional Chinese Medicine (TCM), so it activates the Acupressure points and works along the organ meridian pathways.

-Tuina Chinese Massage (also known as Tui Na) stimulates the Qi or Chi (the healing energy flow) using Acupressure hand movements, full body stretches, joint rotations, and other Chinese massage methods.
-It utiltizes a wide variety of hand techniques in a vigorous way.
-A skilled practitioner can apply these massage techniques with a wide variety of strokes, from gentle ones to strong and intense applications, depending on the condition of the client.
+Tuina Chinese massage (also known as Tui Na) stimulates the qi or chi (the healing energy flow) using Acupressure hand movements, full body stretches, joint rotations, and other Chinese massage methods.
+Tuina utiltizes a wide variety of hand techniques using vigorous hand and body movements.

 Benefits of Tuina

-Tuina, Chinese Massage, helps to relieve muscle cramping, tension, stiffness, and pain, such as in the back, shoulders, and neck.
-It increases the range of motion of the joints and balances the Qi or Chi energy in the meridians.
+Tuina, Chinese massage, helps to relieve muscle cramping, tension, stiffness, and pain, such as in the back, shoulders, and neck.
+It increases the range of motion of the joints and balances the qi or chi energy in the meridians.

 Tuina Techniques

-You can use the following Tuina Massage techniques in your healing work.
+You can use the following Tuina massage techniques in your healing work.

 Firm, Deep Pressure